Test 5G Microwaves on Heat-Sensitive People:

 LEGUMES: beans, pea shoots, lentil sprouts, tofu

-ROOTS: potato, beet, sweet potato, pumpkin
+ROOTS: potato, beet, sweet potato

 YEAST: nutritional and brewers

 FOODS HIGH IN VIT.
 A, B1, B2, B3, B5, B12, C, D, ZINC, IRON, CALCIUM, MANGANESE, MOLYBDENUM

 AMINO ACID SUPPLEMENTS: lysine, serine, threonine, histidine, tyrosine, and n-acetyl cysteine (see "Lysine depleted by pesticides")